Believe it or not, YouTube isn’t just for gamers or makeup gurus.

 A great way to hold yourself accountable to consistency on your YouTube channel, and then cross-promoting it, is to create appropriate hashtags related to the day of the week and the topic of the video.
 So maybe it’s “#tacotuesday” if you’re doing food videos, or “#fashionfriday” if you’re covering lifestyle and fashion trends.

 Another way to stay consistent is with your brand messaging across all your channels.
 So if you’re promoting your newest YouTube video on your Twitter account, maybe you always use the same Canva template to announce it but switch up the background color and title of the video.
+Canva has a series of easily customizable templates in different colors like the below series you can repurpose and use time and time again.

 08. Trust collaboration